sumanthculli/git-train-discover/README.md

 Sample partner repository for class
 Works in Chicago
 Moved from SFO
-We are having fun creating conflicts
+We are having fun creating conflicts.